The next figure lists the standardized condition types.

 Figure 9.1: Standardized Condition Types

-All condition types are subtypes of type condition
+All condition types are subtypes of type condition.
+That is,

 (typep c 'condition) → true